Qonfused/OCE-Build/docs/schema.md

 **Description**: Prefer specified kernel architecture (`i386`, `i386-user32`, `x86_64`) when available.

-On macOS 10.7 and earlier, the XNU kernel can boot with architectures different from the usual `x86_64`.
+On Mac OS X 10.7 and earlier, the XNU kernel can boot with architectures different from the usual `x86_64`.
 This setting will use the specified architecture to boot macOS when it is supported by the macOS and the configuration:
 * `i386` --- Use `i386` (32-bit) kernel when available.
 * `i386-user32` --- Use `i386` (32-bit) kernel when available and force the use of 32-bit userspace on 64-bit capable processors if supported by the operating system.
 * On macOS, 64-bit capable processors are assumed to support `SSSE3`.
-This is not the case for older 64-bit capable Pentium processors, which cause some applications to crash on macOS~10.6.
+This is not the case for older 64-bit capable Pentium processors, which cause some applications to crash on Mac OS X~10.6.
 This behaviour corresponds to the `-legacy` kernel boot argument.
-* This option is unavailable on macOS~10.4 and 10.5 when running on 64-bit firmware due to an uninitialised 64-bit segment in the XNU kernel, which causes AppleEFIRuntime to incorrectly execute 64-bit code as 16-bit code.
+* This option is unavailable on Mac OS X~10.4 and 10.5 when running on 64-bit firmware due to an uninitialised 64-bit segment in the XNU kernel, which causes AppleEFIRuntime to incorrectly execute 64-bit code as 16-bit code.
 * `x86_64` --- Use `x86_64` (64-bit) kernel when available.

 The algorithm used to determine the preferred kernel architecture is set out below.